FRANK-RAN/Quantum-Measurement-Software/README.md

 # CUDA Programming for Data Processing

-In this section, we introduce CUDA programming for computing the cross-correlation matrix.
-We begin with the mathematical foundations behind the cross-correlation computation, followed by detailed explanations of the CUDA programming aspects and performance analyses for CUDA optimizations.
+This section introduces CUDA programming for computing the cross-correlation matrix.
+The discussion begins with the mathematical foundations of cross-correlation computation, followed by detailed explanations of the CUDA programming aspects and performance analyses for CUDA optimizations.

 ## Mathematical Definitions Behind Cross-Correlation

-For each batch of data, the data is segmented into small segments.
-Each segment consists of 32 data points from two channels—Channel A and Channel B. For each segment, we need to compute one cross-correlation matrix and then average all computed cross-correlation matrices to obtain the averaged cross-correlation matrix for the batch.
+For each batch of data, the data is segmented into smaller segments, with each segment consisting of 32 data points from two channels—Channel A and Channel B. For each segment, one cross-correlation matrix is computed, and then all computed cross-correlation matrices are averaged to obtain the overall cross-correlation matrix for the batch.

 A single segment of data is arranged as: